rmwc/rmwc/src/theme/README.md

 - Module **@rmwc/theme**
 - Import styles:
   - import **'@material/theme/dist/mdc.theme.css'**
+  - import **'@rmwc/theme/theme.css'**
 - MDC Docs: [https://material.io/develop/web/components/theme/](https://material.io/develop/web/components/theme/)

 ## Theme Options

+The Theme module fully embraces using CSS variables for runtime theming.
+This allows for some really powerful usecases like a built in dark mode, custom palettes for your clients, or dynamic configuration for accessibility.

-**Important** You should include the theme style sheet BEFORE any of your other styles.
+**Important** You should include the theme style sheets BEFORE any of your other styles.

 ```jsx
 <>